Do you want to get your first job as a web developer?

 (Data sources: Indeed and Glassdoor)

 And hundreds of thousands of new tech jobs will become available in the future.
 Research by the U.S. Bureau of Labor Statistics shows employment in tech growing 12% from 2018 to 2028, much faster than the average for all occupations.
-“These occupations are projected to add about 546,200 new jobs.”
-And tech roles are still available even in economic downturns.
+“These occupations are projected to add about 546,200 new jobs” (U.S. Bureau of Labor Statistics).
+And tech roles may still be available even in economic downturns (as they are now, during the COVID-19 crisis).

 You can (finally) get job satisfaction